Get started in 15 minutes

 3. Sign in to your Slack workspace, review permissions, and click Allow.

-Most users interact with Swarmia through Slack by receiving personal notifications, team digests, and feedback on working agreements.
+Most engineers interact with Swarmia through Slack by receiving personal notifications, team digests, and feedback on working agreements.
 Read our blog post to learn about the benefits.

 Step 4: Create teams

 Create teams in Swarmia to ensure work gets assigned to the right teams.
-Once contributors are organized into teams and issues are mapped to those teams you can see your organization's data in Swarmia.
+Once contributors are organized into teams and issues are mapped to those teams, you can see your organization's data in Swarmia.
+For new organizations, we automatically create a trial team consisting of all active contributors from your GitHub organization.
+The team lets you see all the data from the start, and you can delete it after creating at least one new team.

 Swarmia brings together user identities from all the tools you integrate with Swarmia, and we need to know which people these identities belong to.
 The good news is that Swarmia automatically merges most user identities for you and removes any potential duplicates.
 However, reviewing your contributors and confirming that the initial data looks accurate is still a good idea.